2023 Best Design & Applied Arts Associate Degree Schools in the Far Western US Region

 Full Design & Applied Arts at Columbia College Hollywood Report

 College of Southern Nevada ranked #6 on this year’s Best Design & Applied Arts Associate Degree Schools in the Far Western US Region list.
-Located in the city of Las Vegas, CSN is a public college with a very large student population.
+Located in the city of Las Vegas, CSN is a public college with a fairly large student population.

 While working on their Associate Degree, design majors at CSN accumulate an average of around $13,029 in student debt.